drewmalin/drewmalin.github.io/_posts/2014-03-02-java-client-server.markdown

 ---
 layout: post
-title: "[Java] Client/Server"
+title: "Java Client/Server"
 date: 2014-03-02 22:01:00
-category: development
+categories: [java]
+permalink: :year-:month-:day-:title
 ---

 Weekend projects are great not only as a change of pace, a stress reliever, or even a way of learning new things, but as a way of remembering those little skills that have begun to slip away.
 The targeted skills for this weekend?
 The general, *multithreaded networking*, and the specific, *ant scripts*.